collinsmunyendo/collinsmunyendo.github.io/about.md

 Prior to Silensec, I was a Software Engineer at [TeleTracking Technologies](https://www.teletracking.com/) where I worked in a team to research and improve patient flow in Rwanda's healthcare system.

 I have also worked as a Network Engineer at [Kenya Web Limited](https://www.kenyaweb.com/) where I set up and configured networks for customers.
 I also provided technical support to the customers.

+Outside of professional work, I am very involved in initiatives that introduce technology to underrepresented communities.
+I am a mentor and trainer to Django Girls Kigali where we introduce programming to young girls in Rwanda.
+I am also an ambassador and leader at Nipe Sauti Africa where we support and mentor vulnerable groups in Kenya.